-An essay written during a workshop in 2013.
+An essay written during a workshop.

 by Matthew Curlewis

 There are some things slipping into the past that I don’t necessarily HAVE to keep, but I do want to note their passing.
 Where are the demarcating lines between growing older, nostalgia, and being stuck in one’s ways, and going with the flow?